idclark/.emacs.d/README.md

 Emacs configuration scripts
 ===========================

+One central configuration for work, home, and virtual machines.

+In ~/.emacs drop in
+(add-to-list 'load-path "~/.emacs.d/")
+(load-file "~/.emacs.d/init.el")

 Supported Modes
 ---------------

-Current supported modes
+Currently supports

 * LaTeX with Auctex
 * Clojure mode and Nrepl
 * ESS for R
-* Currently uses a vanilla Python config
+* Currently uses a vanilla Python.el
+* Magit and Org mode
 Requires Emacs 24 or package.el